DmGv23/tareadbp_puntitos/README.md

 - Mandatory Fields: Customer, Flight, Booking Date, Customer First Name, Customer Last Name
 - The flights cannot be oversold.
+- There must be a GET endpoint by the bookingId, that must return all the data that was registered before.

 Nice-To-Have (+0.2)